 Heat your oven to 400ºF.

-Form the mixture into balls, a little smaller than a golf ball each, and spread them out in your Big Pan or on your non-stick baking sheet.
+Form the mixture into balls, a little smaller than a golf ball each, and spread them out in your Essential Pan or on your non-stick Baking Sheet.
 Cook meatballs in the oven until they’re no longer pink, about 15-20 mins.